Brian Knobbs: The Nasty Boys (1986–1997)

-Singles career (1997-present)
+Singles career (1997–2010)

-Following Sags' retirement, Knobbs left WCW and became a singles wrestler, feuding with Norman Smiley and defeating Bam Bam Bigelow at SuperBrawl at the Cow Palace in 2000.
+Following Sags' retirement, Knobbs became a singles wrestler, feuding with Norman Smiley and defeating Bam Bam Bigelow at SuperBrawl at the Cow Palace in 2000.
 He went on to win the WCW Hardcore Championship three times.
 He lost the belt simultaneously to all three members of the boy band stable 3 Count but later regained it from them.
 Fit Finlay was briefly his manager as the Hardcore Soldiers with partner The Dog.
 Knobbs also was briefly in Jimmy Hart's The First Family.

 After leaving WCW, Knobbs returned to wrestling, including wrestling at the New Alhambra Arena in Philadelphia for Pro Wrestling Unplugged on June 16, 2007.
-On November 20, 2007, Knobbs and Sags reformed as The Nasty Boys, performing in a dark match at the SmackDown! tapings from Tampa, Florida to wrestle their first WWE match in years.
+On November 20, 2007, Knobbs and Sags reformed as The Nasty Boys, performing in a dark match at the SmackDown! tapings from Tampa, Florida, to wrestle their first WWE match in years.
 According to reports, the match was disastrous, and the team were accused of unprofessionally working stiff with their opponents, Dave Taylor and Drew McIntyre.
 Knobbs and Saggs won the match.

-The Nasty Boys' comeback
+The Nasty Boys' comeback (2010–present)

 On January 4, 2010, The Nasty Boys appeared on Total Nonstop Action Wrestling (TNA)'s television show, TNA Impact!, and started a feud with Team 3D.
 On the January 21 edition of Impact!, they competed in their first match for TNA, defeating the team of Eric Young and Kevin Nash.
 At Against All Odds in Orlando, Florida, The Nasty Boys defeated Team 3D in a tag team match in which Jimmy Hart made his return to the company and interfered in the match on the Nasty Boys' behalf.

-On the February 25, 2010 edition of Impact!, Team 3D defeated the Nasty Boys in a tables match, when Jesse Neal interfered on Team 3D's behalf.
+On the February 25, 2010, edition of Impact!, Team 3D defeated the Nasty Boys in a tables match, when Jesse Neal interfered on Team 3D's behalf.
 The Nasty Boys and Hart continued their feud with Team 3D by defeating them and the returning Brother Runt, a replacement for Jesse Neal, who The Nasty Boys attacked prior to the match in a six-man tag team match.
 After the match, Neal attacked The Nastys and helped Team 3D throw Sags through a table.

-On March 29, 2010, The Nasty Boys were released by TNA following an incident at a TNA function where Spike executives were present.
+On March 29, 2010, The Nasty Boys were released by TNA following an incident at a TNA function attended by Spike TV executives.
 In February 2012, Knobbs was involved in an altercation with fellow wrestler New Jack with New Jack allegedly knocking Knobbs out.